Wills, Trusts & Probate

 Choose Your Healthcare Agent Carefully

 Selecting a trusted person who understands your values and is willing to advocate for your healthcare decisions is critical.
-Discuss your wishes openly with this individual to ensure they are prepared to act on your behalf.
+The best agent is someone who can remain calm under pressure, communicate effectively with medical teams, and make decisions that reflect your stated preferences.
+Discuss your wishes openly with the person you plan to appoint so they are prepared to act and understand the reasons behind your choices.
+Consider naming alternate agents in case your first choice is unavailable when needed.

 Keep Copies Accessible